moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch -m testing-branch john-testing-branch
   ```

 When a developer has decided to merge the commits from one branch (lets take "john-testing-branch" as the example) with those present on the master branch, it is often good practice to delete the branch afterwards to maintain a workspace free from un-necessary clutter.
-This can be done using the `-d` option with git branch.
+This can be done using the `-d` option with the git branch command:

   ```
   git branch -d john-testing-branch